chatapazar/best-practice-2025/monitor.md

   ![](images/mon_7.png)

-- OpenShift Monitoring base on Prometheus Technology, you can use PromQL for retrive metric information, in select query dropdown list, select Custom query and type 'cpu' and wail auto suggestion,
+- OpenShift Monitoring base on Prometheus Technology, you can use PromQL for retrive metric information, click Add query and type 'cpu' and wail auto suggestion,

   ![](images/mon_8.png)